-implementati on of these satisfies and consequences: Internal The Head Teacher or Deputy Head Teacher may use internal suspension for serious incidents.
-Internal suspension can last for Suspension one session including break, a whole morning session including break, whole morning session including break and lunchtime or Recorded on whole day sessions, depending on the severity of the behaviour.
-There are two levels of Internal Suspension: Arbor - Letter 1.
-Informal- this may be a sanction to miss a part or a full break-time on one or several breaks for a breach of the school to parents. behaviour policy expectations.
+Internal Suspension Recorded on CPOMS - Letter to parents.
+The Head Teacher or Deputy Head Teacher may use internal suspension for serious incidents.
+Internal suspension can last for one session including break, a whole morning session including break, whole morning session including break and lunchtime or whole day sessions, depending on the severity of the behaviour.
+There are two levels of Internal Suspension:

+1. Informal- this may be a sanction to miss a part or a full break-time on one or several breaks for a breach of the school behaviour policy expectations.

 2. Formal Internal Suspension- In this case this will be classed and logged as an internal suspension and a letter will be drafted to parents to notify them that a child has been internally suspended for part of or a whole session or number of sessions.
+During an internal suspension:

-If one off During an internal suspension: then note, if Work is set by the class teacher. repetitive Child has no contact with own class or classmates. then use There is no access to playground, extra-curricular or enrichment activity. toolkit to Parents/ carers informed. develop a Alternative arrangements for consequences can be considered on a case-by-case basis for any pupil where the school believes behaviour an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal plan: circumstances.
+If one off then note, if repetitive then use toolkit to develop a behaviour plan:

+- Work is set by the class teacher. - Child has no contact with own class or classmates. - There is no access to playground, extra-curricular or enrichment activity. - Parents/ carers informed.

+Alternative arrangements for consequences can be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances.

 The school will have regard to the impact on consistency and perceived fairness overall when considering alternative arrangements.

 In considering whether a consequence is reasonable in all circumstances, the school will consider whether it is proportionate in the circumstances of the case.

-It will also consider any special circumstances relevant to its imposition including: the pupil's age; • any special educational needs or disability they may have; and any other relevant and/ or mitigating factors.
+It will also consider any special circumstances relevant to its imposition including:

+- the pupil's age - any special educational needs or disability they may have; and any other relevant and/ or mitigating factors.
-9. Suspension and Permanent Exclusion from School

-9.1 Only the Principal/Headteacher has the power to impose a suspension or permanent exclusion from school.
-An 'Acting Head' who has been formally appointed to this position while the Principal/Headteacher is on extended leave, or the post is vacant, will also have this power.

-9.2 Suspension and permanent exclusion from school can take the form of:

-• Suspension for a fixed term (including lunch time suspensions, which each count as half a day); or permanent exclusion.

-9.3 Permanent exclusion from school will only be imposed for:

-• a serious breach or breaches and / or persistent breaches of this policy; and

-• where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school.

-9.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
-This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these.

-9.5 The Principal/Headteacher may cancel (i.e. withdraw) any suspension or permanent exclusion which has not yet been formally reviewed by the LGB at a meeting, including where additional information has bene received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.